englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(WhileWindowSize)

-The `WhileWindowSize` trigger has three float2-properties that control it's behavior:
+The `WhileWindowSize` trigger has three float2-properties that control its behavior:

  * `GreaterThan`
  * `LessThan`
  * `EqualTo`

-These properties have to be larger than 0, and are conditions the app viewport has to conform to in order for the trigger to be active.
+These properties have to be larger than `0,0`, and are conditions the app viewport has to conform to in order for the trigger to be active.
 The following is an example that changes the background color of an app if the viewport size is greater than a certain size:

 ```
 <App Theme="Basic">